How to sleep in the heat when it's too hot outside

 As the Sleep Council (opens in new tab) explains, if you're too warm when you're trying to go to sleep, your core temperature will struggle to drop.
 This means you won't trigger the so-called 'sleep mechanism', which is when your body temperature falls naturally after three or four hours, leading to a disrupted night's sleep.

-Instead, she suggests, opt for lightweight, wide-leg pajamas or a night dress that will help to combat sweats, ultimately leaving you cooler and drier throughout the night.
+Instead, she suggests opting for lightweight, wide-leg pyjamas or a night dress that will help to combat sweats, ultimately leaving you cooler and drier throughout the night.

-Whether it’s the 12-3-30 workout at the gym or Pilates for weight loss in the back garden, getting enough exercise every day is really important for our overall physical and mental health - but it can interrupt our sleep in hot weather.
+Whether it’s the 12-3-30 workout at the gym or swimming as a workout, getting enough exercise every day is really important for our overall physical and mental health - but it can interrupt our sleep in hot weather.

-“Staying active is a proven way to improve sleep quality, no matter what time of year,” sleep expert Alison says.
+“Staying active is a proven way to improve sleep quality, no matter what time of year,” Jones says.
 “However, avoid evening workouts and raising your core temperature in the run-up to bedtime.
-Instead, opt for an early morning workout when temperatures are cooler compared to mid-day or the early evening.”
+Instead, opt for an early morning workout when temperatures are cooler compared to midday or the early evening.”

 This goes for some drinks as well.
 While staying hydrated is important, beverages that act as diuretics are not a good idea in hot weather.
 “That includes any tea, coffee, or dark chocolate from lunchtime onwards,” says Anna.
 “Caffeine has a long half-life, which means it stays in the system for a long time and it can affect the quality of your sleep long after you’ve drunk it.”
-Instead, opt for one of the healthy alternatives to coffee like decaf coffee, or mushroom coffee without caffeine - both work great over ice too.
+Instead, opt for one of the healthy alternatives to coffee like decaf coffee, or mushroom coffee without caffeine, and opt for a cold beverage rather than a warm one.

 Is sleeping in the heat good for you?

-Those who slept in the higher temperatures did experience interrupted sleep, however, with sleep quality lowest at 96.8°F and 100.4°F. At these temperatures, there was significantly more shallow sleep and they slept for less time, suggesting there was an impact on the sleepers' circadian rhythms in hotter temperatures.
+However, there is such a concept as 'too hot' when it comes to sleep.
+In the study, those who slept in higher temperatures did experience interrupted sleep, with sleep quality lowest at 36°C and 38°C. At these temperatures, there was significantly more shallow sleep and they slept for less time, suggesting there was an impact on the sleepers' circadian rhythms in hotter temperatures.

 -